Mission Brazil supports the planting and growth of Reformed churches in Brazil

 Click this button to see a video that describes the history of the work of mission in Brazil.

 In 2013, Aldergrove Canadian Reformed Church took over the role of sending church.
-Currently, Aldergrove and the supporting churches throughout Western Canada and the Western United States work to assist the IRB federation in evangelism and mission work.
+Currently, Aldergrove and the supporting churches throughout Western Canada and the Western United States work to assist the Igrejas Reformada do Brazil (IRB) federation (Reformed federation) in evangelism and mission work.

 Mission Brazil supports two missionaries who are involved in supporting the IRB federation in the northeastern part of Brazil, centered in Recife, the capital of the state of Pernambuco.
-As well, Mission Brazil supports a Mission Aid Worker and a Reformed Education Worker who are actively involved in supporting the growth and development of the churches.
+As well, Mission Brazil supports a Mission Aid Worker who is actively involved in supporting the growth and development of the churches.
 The Lord has blessed the mission work since it started in New Westminster, British Columbia, Canada in 1965.